 - Challenge and grow as a vocalist.

 - NYJA Vocalists have a wide number of options for study and development.
-Beyond vocal jazz workshops, we also offer a full array of small ensembles, theory and notation classes, and much more.
+Beyond vocal jazz workshops and vocal improv workshops, we also offer a full array of small ensembles, theory and notation classes, and much more.